What Are Variants and When to Use Them

 Manage All Variants Using Variant Manager

-The Variant Manager is a central tool that allows you to manage all variation points in a model.
-The tool helps you to visualize the model hierarchy and the usage of variants at all levels.
-See Variant Manager Overview.
+Variant Manager is a tool that allows you to visualize the model hierarchy and centrally manage the usage of variant elements across the hierarchy.

 Create and Activate Variant Configurations: